GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 ==== Distance Estimation

-#acr("DoA") estimation has historically been the focus of the #acr("SSL") literature.
+#doa estimation has historically been the focus of the #acr("SSL") literature.
 Indeed, predicting the distance to a sound source is known to be a significantly more challenging problem @grumiaux_survey_2021.
 As the proposed architecture and methodology also support distance estimation, some experimental attempts were made with the combined objective (@eq:ssl:single_source:total_loss).

 Our results have confirmed that predicting the distance was less accessible for our neural network.
 @table:ssl:single_source:distance_estimation shows the combined localization performance for two microphone arrays (binaural and triangle).
 The obtained results are not satisfying, as the mean absolute error in distance estimation (#mae-dist) is over 70cm in the best-case scenario.
-Also, control experiments were included in @table:ssl:single_source:distance_estimation to highlight the negative influence of distance estimation on the #acr("DoA") error.
+Also, control experiments were included in @table:ssl:single_source:distance_estimation to highlight the negative influence of distance estimation on the #doa error.

 #include "tables/distance_estimation.typ"